-Teach children self-help skills; for example, how to calm down when their activity level is high or how to get going if their energy is too low.
+For example, you can teach them how to calm down when their activity level is high or how to get going if their energy is too low.

-For some highly active children at some times, they can calm down by taking deep breaths or counting to 10.
+For some highly active children they can calm down by taking deep breaths or counting to 10.
 Others may need to have an outlet such as doing jumping jacks to use up their energy.

-With high activity children who tend to become overly exuberant, use early intervention: stop the behavior as soon as you see it starting.
+With high activity children who tend to become overly exuberant, stop the behavior as soon as you see it starting.
 Notice the behavior, become calm yourself, give your child a signal that he needs to calm down, and then intervene if necessary.

 When necessary, set limits on children’s behavior.

 Everyone likes to be recognized so remember to acknowledge when they complete jobs and are successful at tasks.